 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-The bond of marriage is a sacred one, one that is capable of withstanding the fiercest tests of time.
 The questions below will provide a deeper insight into the marriage institution that is, even today, a societal landmark:

 How do I keep my partner happy in marriage?